immcantation/presto/README.md

    binary collection.

-4. Unzip the pRESTO bundle, open a Command Prompt, and run `python setup.py install` from the pRESTO folder.
+4. Unzip the pRESTO bundle, open a Command Prompt, and run `python3 setup.py install` from the pRESTO folder.

-5. For a default installation of Python 2.7, the pRESTO scripts will be installed into `C:\Python27\Scripts` and should be directly executable from the Command Prompt.
+5. For a default installation of Python 3.4, the pRESTO scripts will be installed into `C:\Python34\Scripts` and should be directly executable from the Command Prompt.
 If this is not the case, then follow steps 5-6 below.

 6. Add the installation directory to your `%Path%`.
 On Windows 7 the %Path%